All About Closing Costs: How Much You Really Need to Buy a Home

 Where to Save on Closing Costs

 Bankrate listed the states with the most expensive closing costs and those with the cheapest.
 If you are planning to live in Ohio, Idaho, Wyoming, Utah or Maine, then you're in luck.
-These five states have the cheapest closing costs, which range from $1,613 to $1,727.6 On the other hand, those looking to purchase a home in Hawaii, New Jersey, Connecticut, West Virginia or Arizona need to save up some extra cash.7 Closing costs in these five states range from $2,163 and $1,969.
+These five states have the cheapest closing costs, which range from $1,613 to $1,727.6 On the other hand, those looking to buy a home in Hawaii, New Jersey, Connecticut, West Virginia or Arizona need to save up some extra cash.7 Closing costs in these five states range from $2,163 and $1,969.

 When it comes to closing costs, make sure you do your homework.
 Ask questions and shop around for the best possible deal from the best possible lender.
 In addition, The San Diego Union-Tribune said to make sure the only upfront fee you pay is for your credit score.8 You should pay nothing else until all fees have been revealed.